Quin-Darcy/Default-Desktop-Configuration/README.md

 The part of this program which makes a change to the CurrentUser Hive is done by dropping a script and having that script be run at first login.
 The function `drop_taskbar_cleanup_script` stores the actual script (which disables the Taskview button, News and events, Cortana Button, and Taskbar animations) in a string, then saves that string to a `.ps1` file located at `$script_path`.

 ### HKCU - Taskbar Cleanup - Run Once
+The remaining actions we must take on the Taskbar do not have GPOs in the Computer Configuration section in the same way that the previous changes did.
+The remaining actions can only be applied on the user level.
+For this applicaiton, we want the changes to apply to new users by the time they login.
+In order to make it so this program need only be run once by an administrator, it performs the following steps:
+1. Drop the taskbar cleanup script in the Win32 folder.
+2. Load Defaul User Registry Hive
+3. Create String value containing path to the Taskbar cleanup script and add it to
+`HKU:\NEW_USER\Software\Microsoft\Windows\CurrentVersion\Runonce`

+When a new user is created and logs in for the first time, this script should run and the changes it makes will be applied the next time the user logs in.

+### Cleanup
+Both the main code and dropped script contain lines at their end which forces them to delete themselves after execution.